 Sometimes, it helps to understand why we do things.
-We test for three reasons.
+Tests in most schools are used for three purposes.

-To assess mastery.
-For many, this assumes that multiple choice, short answer, short essay, fill in the blank, study guides, and the information transfer formula of the common test equates to mastery.
-These things tell us little of logic or rhetorical-level thinking.
-These things actually are grammar-level and relate only to superficial information absorption.
+1. To assess mastery.
+This assumes that multiple choice, short answer, short essay, fill in the blank, study guides, and the information transfer formula of the common test equates to mastery.
+These tests tell us little of logic or rhetorical-level thinking, they are grammar-level and relate only to superficial information absorption.
 The trivium moves beyond these in the secondary (where most of this type of testing occurs) and thus, informational testing should be a minimal practice in the secondary.

 Mastery is assessed by a master, as in the medieval guild system.
 This is why teachers were called, in the old system, "master."
-Mastery can no more be assessed on a 60 minute informational test than a written driver's test can assess one's ability to win the Indianapolis 500.
-We should focus on other assessments such as oral exams. integration/ compare/ contrast essays, or other rhetorical engagements.
-Testing also helps teachers know if they're doing their job and kids are learning.
-Quizzes (with cumulative questions thrown in) can achieve this.
+Mastery can no more be assessed on a 60 minute informational test than a written driver's test can assess one's ability to drive.
+We should rather focus on alternative assessments such as oral exams, integration/compare/contrast essays, or other rhetorical engagements.
+Testing also helps teachers know if they're doing their job and kids are learning quizzes (with cumulative questions thrown in) can achieve this.

-- 2. To force students to study.
+2. To force students to study.
 If we're honest, this is the real reason we give tests.
-We want students to absorb information. and thus we want to give tests to make them absorb it.
+We want students to absorb information, and thus we want to give tests to make them absorb it.
 By "know," we mean repeat information.
 We want to teach it to them and we want them to listen.
 If we have a test at the end, they'll listen.
 If duty is the lowest form of obedience (Lewis) then testing is the lowest form of learning.
-Teachers should be encouraged to use more creative and classical means that will get students engaged in the learning process.
-After all, we want them to love learning, not eat the grist off the floor. - To avoid subjectivity and 3. conflict.
+Teachers should be encouraged to use more creative and classical means that will engage students in the learning process.
+After all, we want them to love learning, not eat the grist off the floor.

+3. To avoid subjectivity and conflict.
 OK maybe this is the real, real reason.
 Colleges look at GPA, Parents want good colleges, students want good grades, so the pressure is on!
 It's easier to have a test with missed answers (the answer was 42, but what was the question again?) than a grade based upon an oral assessment.
 Teachers can justify missed answers on an informational test.
 It's easier than sitting down with a parent and saying "your student isn't up to mastery yet in his knowledge of force-vectors.
 He doesn't apply them well."
 But, these are the very conversations that a classical Christian education should be fostering.
-A master sits down with a student like Christ sat at the feet of the scribes as a young boy, or as He taught with authority in the temple as a man.
+A master sits down with a student, like Christ sat at the feet of the scribes as a young boy, or as He taught with authority as a man.
 This authoritative teaching model was dominant for centuries.
-Now, we need an impersonal paper test with a score on top to convince parents that Jenny doesn't know calculus, even though she memorized the textbook.
+Now, we need an impersonal paper test with a score on top to convince parents that Jenny doesn't know calculus.